Keyboard shortcuts

 cargo build -p node-addon --release

-Copy the compiled addon into the generated node package:
+Copy the addon into the generated package as index.node:

 macOS: